 2 teaspoons salt, plus more to taste

 6 tablespoons extra-virgin olive oil, divided plus more for greasing

-1 medium pumpkin or butternut squash (slightly higher FODMAP), peeled and diced
+1 medium pumpkin (low FODMAP) or 270g butternut squash (slightly higher FODMAP) + extra lower FODMAP veggies such as parsnips and carrots, scrubbed and diced

 4 tablespoons chopped herbs – thyme, sage, rosemary are all good